-The [Agency] in an effort to achieve compliance with Homeland Security Presidential Directive -12, HSPD-12, and related requirements and technical standards [Agency at locations] are now [replacing, upgrading, installing new] PACS.
+The [Agency], to achieve compliance with Homeland Security Presidential Directive -12, HSPD-12, related requirements and technical standards [Agency at locations] are now [replacing, upgrading, installing new] PACS.
 This requires [X number of PACS Credential readers] at [X number of doors] as determined by the site Senior Security Specialist.
-The PACS components must be included in the GSA Approved Product List, GSA APL (see Technical description Appendix A; Background & Requirements in Appendix B.)
+The PACS components must be included in the GSA Approved Products List, GSA APL (see Technical Description Appendix A; Background & Requirements in Appendix B.)